 Below we have described and reviewed five of the best golf gloves aviailable today.

-The Ping Tour Glove is made of Solite Premium leather.
-The glove comes with pre-curved fingers to help golfers grip the golf clubs naturally.
-The wristband features SensorCool Technology that aids in moisture wicking so that your hands won’t slip during the swing.
-This glove is one of the softest gloves available and is perfect for the player looking for maximum feel.
+The Ping Tour Glove is made of Solite Premium Cabretta leather material.
+This quality glove comes with pre-curved fingers to help golfers grip the golf clubs naturally.
+The wristband features SensorCool Technology that aids in moisture wicking so that your hand won’t slip during the swing.
+This leather glove is one of the softest gloves available and is perfect for the player looking for maximum feel and breathability.

-The Titleist Players Glove is one of the thinnest on the market.
-Made of the finest Ethiopian Leather, this glove is perfect for the better player that wants the ultimate in feel.
-The Players glove also has one of the quietest Velcro tabs so you’ll never have to worry about annoying your partner by taking off your glove in the middle of his swing.
-If feel is your main concern in a glove, the Players glove is a great choice.
+The Titleist Players Glove is one of the thinnest Cabretta leather gloves on the market.
+Made of the finest material, high quality Ethiopian Leather, this glove is perfect for the better player that wants the ultimate in feel and breathability.
+The Titelist Players leather glove also has one of the quietest Velcro tabs so you’ll never have to worry about annoying your partner by taking off your glove in the middle of his swing.
+If feel is your main concern in a glove, the Titelist Players glove is a great choice.

-The Vice Pure glove is one of the only gloves available made out of lamb leather.
-This material retains its shape and soft like terry cloth even after substantial use.
+The Vice Pure glove is one of the only gloves available made out of high quality lamb leather.
+This type of leather material retains its shape and soft like terry cloth even after substantial use.
 One of the lightest weight gloves available, the Pure glove maximizes sensitivity allowing golfers optimal feel and responsiveness.
 Just like the company’s balls, the Vice Pure glove is one of the most reasonably priced gloves available.

 5. Nike Dura Feel VIII All-Weather Glove

-The MG DynaGrip Elite glove is made of leather and is proven to last longer than the average glove.
-While there is nothing terribly remarkable about this glove, there’s nothing wrong with it either.
+The MG DynaGrip Elite leather glove is made of leather and is proven to last longer than the average glove.
+While there is nothing terribly remarkable about the MG glove, there’s nothing wrong with it either.
 Its most attractive quality might be its lower price.
-For a player looking for a quality glove at a fair price, the MG DynaGrip Elite glove can’t be beat.
+For a player looking for a quality leather glove at a fair price, the MG DynaGrip Elite glove can’t be beat.

 6. Srixon Z-Star Glove

-This glove is a great option for the most die-hard golfers that play in all kinds of cold weather.
+This leather glove is a great option for the most die-hard golfers that play in all kinds of cold weather.
 A combination of leather and synthetic material give the Taylormade All-Weather glove both outstanding feel and durability.
 Stretch lycra in the third and fourth fingers allow for breathability and comfort and is a top choice amoung many players.

 9. Grip Boost Hypertouch Glove

 It’s estimated that up to 50% of golfers play with gloves that are the wrong fit for them.
-With so many options in size, materials, and designs it’s easy to feel overwhelmed.
-Choosing the right glove is something that should not be overlooked though.
+With so many options in size, materials, breathability and designs it’s easy to feel overwhelmed.
+Choosing the best golf gloves for your game is something that should not be overlooked though.
 Armed with the right knowledge, finding the right glove will protect your hands from wear and tear, give you enhanced feel, and help you shoot lower scores.